JamesByers/Workshop-files/intro-to-visualization-with-tableau/Readme.md

 ### Intro to Visualization with Tableau workshop data files

-Click on the file location links below to download them.
+Right click on the file links below and save them to your laptop.
 Keep track of the location of the downloaded location on your laptop.
 We will be referring to these files in class.

 * [The Coffee company data Excel file](https://github.com/JamesByers/Workshop-files/raw/master/intro-to-visualization-with-tableau/Coffee%20Chain.xlsx)
   * You ***do not*** need to have Excel on your laptop to download this file.
 Tableau will be able to access the data even without Excel being loaded on your laptop.